hansmannj/GitHubOrgStats/README.md

 If `-p` or `--skip_private` is set, private repos of the organization will be skipped.
 The default value is `False`, i.e. private repositories will be included by default.

-Likewise, if `-n` or `--skip_archived` is set, archived repos of the organization will be skipped.
+Likewise, if `-a` or `--skip_archived` is set, archived repos of the organization will be skipped.
-The default is `false`, i.e. archived repositories will be included by dedault.
+The default is `false`, i.e. archived repositories will be included by default.

-The fetched stats will be written to a file `ORGANIZATION_NAME_stats.csv` including a header.
+The fetched stats will be written to a file `YOUR_ORGANIZATION_NAME_stats.csv` including a header.